astrotars/stream-banking-chatbot/README.md

 ```

 In order to intepret the message, we use the Dialogflow setup configured in
-[Step #1](step-1).
-We decrypt the user's message, start a Dialogflow session,
+[Step #1.1](step-1.1-set-up-dialogflow).
+We decrypt the user's message and send
-and sen the decrypted message to Dialogflow:
+the decrypted message to Dialogflow:

 ```javascript
 // backend/src/controllers/v1/message.js